Designed to train the next generation of researchers and strategic leaders for socio-technical systems.

-The Socio-technical Systems Program at Stevens provides students with the ability to analyze and model such systems, design policies and strategies for their sustainable management and propose ways for their continuous improvement.
-The Socio-technical Systems program offers students several study options among them are: MS, Socio-technical Systems, MS, Infrastructure Systesm and a PhD, Socio-technical Systems.
+The Socio-Technical Systems program at Stevens provides students with the ability to analyze and model such systems, design policies and strategies for their sustainable management and propose ways for their continuous improvement.
+Students can pursue a Master of Science in Socio-Technical Systems and a Ph.D. in Socio-Technical Systems.

 Message from the Program Lead

 The Socio-Technical Systems program provides our students with the ability to tackle the most complex challenges faced by humanity in the 21st century.
 Complementing the academic program are our strong research programs in the Center for Complex Socio-technical Systems (COMPASS) and the Systems Engineering Research Center (SERC), providing students with state of the art research opportunities.
 Our goal is to make this program into one of the top programs focusing on Socio-technical systems globally and we invite students with exceptional intellectual and analytical strength to join the ranks of our master’s and doctoral students.